manabie-com/togo/README.md

     - [ x ] Validate <number_of_current_tasks> smaller or equals <maximum_tasks_per_day> of the current user.
     - [ x ] New value of <maximum_task_per_day> should be greater or equal to the current value.

-### 8. What do you love about your solution?
+### 8. What do I love about my solution?

     - The Todo application can be installed and run automatically by docker.
     - Validate the number of tasks per day by datetime.
     - Hide <user_id> and <task_id> in url.

-### 9. What else do you want us to know about however you do not have enough time to complete?
+### 9. What else do I want you to know about however I do not have enough time to complete?

 > If I have more time, I will